 Dr Francesco Mazzarella

 Francesco was the first researcher to be awarded a PhD from the AHRC Design Star CDT at Loughborough Design School in 2018.
 His doctoral research project explored how service design can be used to activate textile artisan communities to transition towards a sustainable future.
 Previously, Francesco was awarded a BSc in Industrial Design (Product Design) and an MSc in Ecodesign, both from the Politecnico di Torino in Italy.
 He has also been an exchange student at the University of Twente (the Netherlands) and at the Minas Gerais State University (Brazil).
-Francesco's work has been published in international peer-reviewed journals, conference proceedings, presented at PhD colloquia and won awards at academic poster competitions.
+Francesco's work has been presented at international conferences and published in peer-reviewed journals and conference proceedings.

 Francesco has experience in design research, education, and practice in the UK, Italy, the Netherlands, Hungary, Brazil, and South Africa.
 He is a fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA), a charity committed to find practical solutions to societal challenges.
 Francesco is also a member of Mode Uncut, an international network aimed at activating disruptive fashion modes and practices.